AkumaVenom/WindowsEventsPlugin-UE5.5/README.md

 =========================================================================

-A lightweight Unreal Engine 5.5 plugin that provides real-time Windows operating system event detection.
+A lightweight Unreal Engine 5.5 plugin that provides real-time Windows operating system event detection 100% completely local without internet needed.
 This plugin exposes Windows window events and toast notifications to Blueprint so you can react to user activity, detect open/closed applications, and receive native notification text inside Unreal Engine.

 Features